sych74/database-backup-addon/README.md

 ![custom backup schedule](images/05-custom-backup-schedule.png)
   - **Manual (crontab)** - provide a simple [cron-based expression](https://en.wikipedia.org/wiki/Cron#Overview) (using the UTC zone) to schedule backups
 ![crontab backup schedule](images/06-crontab-backup-schedule.png)
-- **Backup storage** – choose from the list of the backup storages installed on the account
+- **Backup storage** – choose from the list of the backup storage servers installed on the account
 - **Number of backups** – set the number of the newest backups to keep for the current database
+- **Always unmount** – enable to unmount the storage after the backup/restore process is finished
+- **PITR** *(point-in-time recovery)* - enable to support database restoration to a specific point in time
 - **Database User** and **Database Password** – provide user credentials to access the database

 ![backup restore add-on installation](images/07-backup-restore-addon-installation.png)